 This was my first time painting in anything other than watercolor – these are acrylics – a whole new learning curve there!
 (Mostly in this case, learning how to use Scotch Tape #811 and fresh sharp Exacto knives!).

 Notice the black and the white squares kiddie corner to the orange and blue.
 Every color on here is a either one of these four solid base colors – or some combination of two, three or four of them.
 Cool hunh?

-This next one takes three colors side-by-side on the color wheel and combines and contrasts them.
+This next exercise took three colors side-by-side on the color wheel to combine and contrast them.